 - Being a botnet enabler.
 NTP has been used in reflective DDoS attacks for quite some time.
 This seems to have gone out of vogue a little lately, and the default configuration for your distro should protect you from this, but you should still double-check that your configuration is up-to-date.
 The examples given above show a basic minimum set of restrictions which should prevent this.

 If you'd like to learn more about NTP, here are some suggestions:

-- use the sidebar to see the earlier posts in this series
+- the earlier posts in this series (see the menu)

-- try the NTP category for more of my posts on NTP
+- try the NTP tag for more of my posts on NTP

 - read the NTP Best Current Practices draft RFC